 In recognition of the special efforts extended to meet postsecondary needs of Service members, veterans and their dependents, Barstow Community College has been designated a Servicemembers Opportunity College by the American Association of Community and Junior Colleges.
-As much as 80%
+As much as 80% of graduation requirements may be completed at other colleges and/or through nontraditional methods.
+Barstow Community College will honor SOC agreements for a period of three years, thereafter a re-evaluation and current catalog requirements will be imposed.

-Student Email Address Login.barstow.edu
+Student Email Address

+Login.barstow.edu